 Classrooms are designed to replicate the professional settings students will encounter in their chosen careers, such as hospital rooms, doctors' offices, and pharmacies.
 Each program is fully equipped with the essential tools and supplies to foster an interactive and engaging learning experience.
-For example, medical assisting students at the Fresno campus have access to equipment like an Autoclave, EKG Machine, and Injection Arm Trainer.
-Dental assisting students practice taking x-rays using a digital imaging system, and pharmacy technology students work with the necessary equipment to simulate reviewing and filling prescriptions, including computers, registers, sinks, and shelves stocked with empty prescription bottles.
-The veterinary assisting students benefit from an on-site x-ray lab and animal surgery center included in their training room.
-Lastly, students in the
+For example, Medical Assisting students at the Fresno campus have access to equipment like an Autoclave, EKG Machine, and Injection Arm Trainer.
+Dental Assisting students practice taking x-rays using a digital imaging system, and Pharmacy Technology students work with the necessary equipment to simulate reviewing and filling prescriptions, including computers, registers, sinks, and shelves stocked with empty prescription bottles.
+The Veterinary Assistant students benefit from an on-site x-ray lab and animal surgery center included in their training room.